 Upcycling, downcycling, recycling and better use of raw materials are only a few terms for different sustainability efforts in the textile industry.
 The subject is complex and can have many different characteristics.

-On the one hand there is the raw material PET bottles, i.e. former one-way water bottles, from which fleece fabrics or even carpets can be made in the second life cycle.
+On the one hand there are disposable PET bottles, from which new raw materials and in the second life cycle nonwovens or carpets can be created.
 Yesterday’s fashion items, i.e. used textiles, can also become a sought-after raw material and play a role in yarn production.
 A further recycling option belongs to the area of optimised raw material utilisation: Thanks to advanced machine technologies, high-quality yarns are nowadays produced from production waste or even from noils.